John Joseph Merlin: Inventions

 Merlin is noted for the manufacture of ingenious automata, in particular the Silver Swan that he developed with London jeweller and entrepreneur James Cox.
 Merlin also created a wide variety of mechanical clocks.
 One of the most notable was Cox's timepiece, which was powered by changes in atmospheric pressure.
 Another of Merlin's timepieces is the Merlin Band Clock.

 Merlin also developed musical instruments.
-A pianoforte with a six-octave span he made in 1775 preceded by fifteen years Broadwood's five-and-a-half octave grand piano.
-He made improvements to the harpsichord, and created a barrel-organ/harpsichord which played nineteen tunes.
+A pianoforte with a six-octave span, which he made in 1775, preceded by fifteen years Broadwood's five-and-a-half octave grand piano.
+He made improvements to the harpsichord and created a barrel-organ/harpsichord which played nineteen tunes.

 Merlin invented inline skates with two wheels in the 1760s.

 Thomas Busby's Concert Room and Orchestra Anecdotes (1805) mentions an accident Merlin had while demonstrating his "skaites":

 "One of his ingenious novelties was a pair of skaites contrived to run on wheels.
 Supplied with these and a violin, he mixed in the motley group of one of Mrs Cowleys' masquerades at Carlisle House; when not having provided the means of retarding his velocity, or commanding its direction, he impelled himself against a mirror of more than five hundred pounds value, dashed it to atoms, broke his instrument to pieces and wounded himself most severely."

 Other inventions of Merlin's include: